 Other chalk balls on the market have smaller pores that may help prevent spreading dust around, but that is why we prefer the BD Chalk Shot for its delivery of the goods to your hands.
 It's the chalk ball for folks who don't like chalk balls.
 If your climbing gym bans loose chalk and you need all the chalk you can get on your greasy paws; the Chalk Shot doesn't disappoint.

-Read review: Black Diamond Refillable Chalk Shot
+Read more: Black Diamond Refillable Chalk Shot review

 Why You Should Trust Us

 Our lead tester is Matt Bento, a climber for over ten years.
 He's been fully immersed in all disciplines of rock climbing at some point or another, spending summers scrambling around the High Sierra while working for Yosemite Search and Rescue and winters living in his van at Hueco Tanks and in Bishop.
 He's used about every chalk product out there and came to this review with some strong opinions (Frank Endo was his favorite chalk) that were quickly deconstructed after he failed to identify his favorite chalk during our blind testing.
 Joining him is Andy Wellman, another lifelong climber and former guidebook publisher who has spent most of his life bumming between different climbing areas.
 He came to this review a firm Super Chalk fan, but like Matt, found it very difficult to choose his favorite out of the blind test lineup.